Tomlinson v Congleton BC: Facts

-In May 1995, the claimant, John Tomlinson (then aged 18), visited an artificial lake, part of a country park in Brereton, Cheshire in the borough of Congleton with his friends.
+In May 1995, the claimant, John Tomlinson (then aged 18), visited an artificial lake, part of a country park in Brereton, Cheshire in the borough of Congleton, with his friends.
 While there, Tomlinson dived into the water and hit his head on the sandy bottom, leaving him tetraplegic as a result of a break to the fifth vertebra of his neck.

 He subsequently brought proceedings against Congleton Borough Council under the Occupiers' Liability Act 1984 (as a trespasser), claiming for loss of earnings, loss of quality of life and the cost of the care he would require as a result of his injuries.

 Judgment

-Tomlinson contended that the council owed him a duty under the '84 Act as the premises were not reasonably safe for his use (S.1(1) '84 Act), claiming that there had not been adequate warning of the dangers of diving in the water.
+Tomlinson contended that the council owed him a duty under section 1(1) of the 1984 act as the premises were not reasonably safe for his use, claiming that there had not been adequate warning of the dangers of diving in the water.

-However, it was the counter argument of the council that he ceased to become a visitor ('57 Act) once he entered the lake as he entered an area (a lake) that was out of bounds to him (see Hillen v ICI (Alkali) Ltd [1936] AC 65, p69).
+However, it was the counter argument of the council that he ceased to become a visitor (1957 act) once he entered the lake as he entered an area (a lake) that was out of bounds to him (see Hillen v ICI (Alkali) Ltd [1936] AC 65, p69).

-The claimant contended that he was, on the grounds that the council met the conditions of subsection 3 of the '84 Act and that they were aware of the ineffectiveness of the warning signs.
+The claimant contended that he was, on the grounds that the council met the conditions of subsection 3 of the 1984 act and that they were aware of the ineffectiveness of the warning signs.

-Accordingly, the question became whether or not the claimant was owed a duty under the '84 Act.
+Accordingly, the question became whether or not the claimant was owed a duty under the 1984 act.
 The council contended that they had taken measures to prevent people from swimming in the lake including warning signs and park ranger patrols.
-There were still concerns from the council that despite "every reasonable precaution had now been taken, but it was recognised that some foolhardy persons would continue to put their lives at risk.".
+There were still concerns from the council that despite "every reasonable precaution had now been taken, but it was recognised that some foolhardy persons would continue to put their lives at risk."

 Following a number of near-death incidents involving attempted-swimming by drunk visitors, the council eventually began to remove the attractive features of the lake to discourage visitors from venturing close to it.
 It was at this point that Mr Tomlinson decided to dive into the lake.
 The council argued that they had done everything reasonably possible to ensure the safety of visitors and the lake itself was not the danger, so much as the disregard to warnings and the actions of the public.

 This argument was upheld by Lords Nicholls and Hoffmann in the statement:

 Eventually, after a lengthy report, the council's argument was accepted and their appeal was allowed on two key grounds: